 Today, the Ten Commandments and the ceremonial laws have been fulfilled in Christ.
 They have not been abolished and that is why the Holy Spirit will write the laws within our hearts.
 If we love the Father and His Son, the result will be a lifestyle of keeping and honouring his divine eternal moral principles.

 Then the dragon became furious with the woman and went off to make war on the rest of her offspring, on THOSE WHO KEEP THE COMMANDMENTS OF GOD AND HOLD TO THE TESTIMONY OF JESUS. – Revelation 12:17

 Here is a call for the endurance of the saints, THOSE WHO KEEP THE COMMANDMENTS OF GOD AND THEIR FAITH IN JESUS. – Revelation 14:12

-The lifestyle of the followers of Christ will abide in the eternal commandments of Yahweh by having faith in our Messiah.
-This means that will following his example by exalting his Father's timeless moral laws in our lives.
+The lifestyle of the followers of Christ will abide in the eternal commandments of God by walking in the Spirit.
+This means that we will following Christ's example by exalting his Father's timeless moral laws and principles in our lives.

-Those within the church system will say, 'I am under grace now, not under the Law.
-I don’t need to keep God’s Laws,' then they will the quote the following verse,
+Those within the church system will say, 'I am under grace now, not under the Law because it has been abolished.'